 Educational and outreach activities in support of intellectual freedom have included hosting Banned Books Week events, sponsoring workshops on book challenges for librarians, and sponsoring the Intellectual Freedom Award given jointly by the Wisconsin Library Association (WLA) and the Wisconsin Educational Media and Technology Association (WEMTA).

-To assist in research on intellectual freedom and the rights of library patrons to read, seek information, and speak freely, CIPR maintains an archive of challenges to public library materials.
+To assist in research on intellectual freedom and the rights of library patrons to read, seek information, and speak freely, CIPR has archived local challenges to public library materials.
 We strive to collect and make available all relevant complaint materials, news reports, public comments, relevant communications available through public records requests.
-The archive currently contains materials related to the 2009 challenge at the West Bend (WI) Community Memorial Library.

 Recent posts about Intellectual Freedom:

-- Megan Schliesman Wins 2014 WLA/WEMTA Intellectual Freedom Award
+- Marti Koller Wins 2015 WLA/WEMTA Intellectual Freedom Award